 The 50th Women's Cup final had initially been scheduled for May but was postponed due to the pandemic and national lockdown.
 The cup resumed at the quarter-final stage in September after the 2020-21 league season recommenced.

 The contest was the closest-fought the women's final has seen since the fixture was first staged at Wembley Stadium, as the delayed final came to a dramatic conclusion, with Manchester beating Everton 3-1, with the two winning goals scored in extra time.

-The result meant Manchester City is the first team in Women's FA Cup history to win the championship title back to back and becomes the first team to successfully defend their title since Arsenal in 2014.
+The result meant Manchester City are the first team in Women's FA Cup history to win the championship title back to back, and became the first team to successfully defend their title since Arsenal in 2014.